sarahseewhy/meeting-tracker/README.md

 * How long do meetings last?

 This is achieved by creating a standard meeting title format based on the [Karma Commit Convention](http://karma-runner.github.io/3.0/dev/git-commit-msg.html).

+## Build

+You will not be able to build this project due to credential authorization and configuration.

+I recommend following the tutorials I mention in my [Approach](#approach) section.

+Watch this space for updates.

 ## Context